 We recommend to select "typical" installation.
-All necessary program components will be installed including hardware drivers.
+All necessary program components will be installed.

 If you choose "compact", only the program components necessary to run the core program will be installed.
 Choose this option only if you want to use the program just for image analysis, not for image acquisition.